dan-tee/blog/content/how to become an expert in machine learning in one simple step.md

 The web is full of good explanations of machine learning algorithms.
 Every second applicant for a Data Science position seems to have finished the Coursera couse on machine learning.
-If you want to solve real world problems knowing the theory doesn't get you very far.
+But if you want to solve real world problems, knowing the theory doesn't get you very far.
 Few data scientists spend their day optimzing machine learning algorithms.
 That's what they do at night, because that's what they consider fun.